opensim-org/opensim-core/README.md

 -----------------------------

-**NOTE**: On all platforms (Windows, OSX, Linux), you should build all OpenSim dependencies (Simbody, BTK, etc) with the same *CMAKE_BUILD_TYPE* (Linux) / *CONFIGURATION* (MSVC/Xcode) (e.g., Release, Debug) as OpenSim.
+**NOTE**: On all platforms (Windows, OSX, Linux), you should build all OpenSim dependencies (Simbody, etc) with the same *CMAKE_BUILD_TYPE* (Linux) / *CONFIGURATION* (MSVC/Xcode) (e.g., Release, Debug) as OpenSim.
 Failing to do so *may* result in mysterious runtime errors like